 Try cognitive behavior therapy.
 If you’ve been putting off therapy because of a lack of time, self isolation is the perfect time to try online therapy.
 By completing an online therapy course, you can emerge from self-isolation with better tools to help you be successful in life.

 Meditate.
+There are several different ways to meditate, even if you’re not a fan of it.
 Download a guided meditation app or simply spend time being mindful and grateful.
 Practice deep breathing and stretching for optimal health.
 Turn on an essential oil diffuser and listen to some soothing meditation music.

 Focus on the positive.
 Self isolation is not the ideal situation for everyone.
 You may be worried about your job and bills and having enough food.
 Instead, try to find something positive to focus on each day and write it down.
 At the end of this quarantine, you can look back at this time and feel the happy moments instead of the negative ones.